GuyRozenblatt/FairUS/README.md

 Run in Google Colab: For optimal results, it is recommended to run FairUS in a Google Colab environment.
 This cloud-based platform provides the necessary resources and infrastructure to execute your bias mitigation experiments seamlessly.

+Upload the dataset to the Colab environment from the ‘FairUs datasets’ folder.

 ## Example:
 Follow this example to witness the FairUS technique in action: